gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 		renderer: renderer
 });
 ```
+- Center the Map over St. Louis.
+- Play around with the renderer colors.
+- Have some fun!

 4. (**Optional**) Following from this [server side raster function example](https://developers.arcgis.com/javascript/latest/sample-code/layers-imagery-popup/index.html), do the following:
 - Change the service to point to the Landsat 8 Views Service (https://landsat2.arcgis.com/arcgis/rest/services/Landsat8_Views/ImageServer)